What are Minnesota Inmate Records?

 FL 33024

-How to Visit an Inmate in Minnesota Prison and Jail
+How to Get Approved to Visit an Inmate in Minnesota Prisons and Jails

 Interested parties must first use the prison lookup tool to find where the inmate is currently serving time.
 Next, they must apply to visit and schedule visitations ahead of time by calling the facility or using the facility's online scheduling tool.
 Intending visitors must also follow visitation rules, including ID requirements, clothes, and physical contact during visitations.